thegetty/intrometadata/source/glossary.html.md

 load

 The process of moving or transferring files or software from one disk, computer, or server to another.
-To <span class="Helv-Lt-Std-LT-Cond-Ital">upload</span> means to transfer from a local computer to a remote computer; to <span class="Helv-Lt-Std-LT-Cond-Ital">download</span> means to transfer from a remote computer to a local one.
+To upload means to transfer from a local computer to a remote computer; to download means to transfer from a remote computer to a local one.

 logical data model